 Recognizing that most international students are not native speakers of English and may have limited experience with American classroom dynamics and communication styles, the Graduate School provides a number of services to help international teaching assistants (ITAs) succeed as students and instructors.

 - Language assessment.
 All international students with a TA appointment are required to undergo the Graduate School’s English-language-assessment process.
-This consists of a 20-minute standardized test of spoken English and one or more interviews.
+This consists of a 30-minute interview with a panel comprising a representative of the Graduate School, an ESOL instructor, a faculty member in the ITA’s program, and an undergraduate student..
 Each examinee is assigned a score using a 4-point scale of English language proficiency.
 Most assessments take place during the TA Orientation Program in August.

 - English courses for ITAs.
 Three zero-credit courses, offered in conjunction with the ESOL Program, support ITAs whose assessment results indicate a need for help with English for instructional and conversational purposes.
-These are ENL 610: Oral Communication in Teaching; ENL 620: Advanced Oral Communication in Teaching; and ENL 640: English Conversation for ITAs.
+These are ENL 610: Oral Communication in Teaching; ENL 620: Advanced Oral Communication in Teaching; and ENL 640: English Conversation for International Teaching Assistants.

 The Graduate School